 There are eight ways in which companies can engage employees to foster business sustainability – and in doing so improve profits.

-CB Bhattacharya, founder of the Center for Sustainable Business (CSB) at European School of Management and Technology in Berlin, Germany, shares his tips on how companies can strengthen their stakeholder relationships.
+Professor CB Bhattacharya, founder of the Center for Sustainable Business (CSB) at the European School of Management and Technology in Berlin, Germany, shares his tips on how companies can strengthen their stakeholder relationships.

 We should all aspire to leave our world a better place.
 For a company, that means having a meaningful and strategic purpose and finding ways to tie that purpose into the values and day-to-day work of individual employees.